KevinBasta/GIF-Encoder/README.md

 ```bash
 gcc main.c -Lpath/to/library -lgifencoder -lm
 ```

+For using the shared .so library, an additional step is needed for allowing the library to be found during run time.
+This step is described in detail [here](http://www.yolinux.com/TUTORIALS/LibraryArchives-StaticAndDynamic.html#:~:text=LDP%3A%20Shared%20libraries-,Library%20Path%3A,-In%20order%20for).

 ## Acknowledgements
 The Graphics Interchange Format(c) is the Copyright property of CompuServe Incorporated.